-Swiss chainsaw attacker on the run amid international manhunt
+Swiss chainsaw attacker arrested after international manhunt

 Two other customers in the office were treated for shock, while a fifth person was hurt during the police response, the authorities said.

-Authorities issued an international arrest warrant for the suspect as the police carried out an intense search.
+Authorities issued an international arrest warrant for the suspect as the police carried out the search.

-A spokeswoman for German federal police said that one of their helicopters was being used in the area as part of the manhunt.
+A spokeswoman for German federal police had said earlier that one of their helicopters was being used in the area as part of the manhunt.

-"A big part of the canton's border is actually on the German border, so that's why German colleagues are also looking for the guy," a Schaffhausen police spokeswoman said.

-CSS offices in Schaffhausen, a quiet medieval town of 36,000 residents, and in other parts of the region remained closed while the manhunt continued, a company spokeswoman said.
+CSS offices in Schaffhausen, a quiet medieval town of 36,000 residents, and in other parts of the region remained closed on Tuesday while the manhunt continued, a company spokeswoman said.

-"I hope they arrest him soon, as it is a threat for other people, either here or in other cantons.
-He has to be found and arrested," said local resident Diego Faccani, 52, a clothes and shoe salesman.

 A man who identified himself only as Samuel and who lives in the area next to where the suspect's car was found on Monday evening said he had often seen the suspect, whom he described as "very disconnected" and uncommunicative.